 Digital Tools and Web Services

-The CLARIN-D Centers make a huge offer of digital tools and web services which can also be used for research questions from the area of German studies.
+The CLARIN-D Centres offer a huge array of digital tools and web services which can also be used for research questions from the area of German studies.
 For example:

 - COSMAS II

 The Corpus Search, Management und Analysis System is an analysis environment of the IDS Text Corpus.
 It allows lemmatized word search, syntactic queries, and complex co-occurence analyses.